 All my dough recipes use a Cuisinart Bread Maker for the dough setting, I really like to limit the kneading and rising of dough, I just want things easier.
 I use a fan forced oven, so the tops seem to turn golden brown quickly, but I just cover with foil and keep baking until the inside is baked.
 Because this is yeast dough, the height can collapse, so be careful not to slam any doors, until it’s baking and set.

-This is a delicious Easter tradition, and if you have leftovers, you could make an awesome Bread n Butter pudding (but we rarely get there!)
+This is a delicious Easter Bread tradition, and if you have leftover bread, you could make an awesome Bread n Butter pudding (but we rarely get there!)
 Everyone thinks that their Kulich recipe is the best, I hope you enjoy mine.
 Bon Appetit! Приятного аппетита!

 - 1 cup very warm milk